AsmaKM/selenium-cucumber-project/README.md

 repository since it might contain sensitive information like credentials**

-## Parallel testing
-This framework supports parallel test execution using the Cucumber JUnit Platform Engine settings.
-To enable parallel execution, set the cucumber.execution.parallel.enabled configuration parameter to true in junit-platform.properties.
-**Be cautious when executing tests in parallel since it consumes a lot of memory.
-Refer to the [documentation](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine#parallel-execution) to do the proper configuration**

 ## Other notes
 - Features are run in alphabetical order of the .feature file name